 There’s no doubt that CBT is the gold standard of modern psychotherapy.
 It’s the go-to treatment method for a myriad of mental health issues including anxiety, depression, sleep problems, and dealing with trauma.

-So, what exactly is CBT and how is it different from Behavior Therapy?
+So, what exactly is CBT and how is it different from Behavior Treatment?

 More importantly, what can you expect in a CBT session?